 STEMful is an inspiring environment in San Francisco where kids ages 1.5-10 years old “sprout curiosity” in science, technology, engineering, art, and math (STEAM) in their indoor play space.
 They are dedicated to cultivating an urban community that sprouts lifelong curiosity through hands-on, engaging learning experiences in STEAM.

 STEMful encourages curiosity and resourcefulness, creating a sense of purpose, innovation, and self-expression.
 STEMful’s Community Play Space will be available between 9:00 am to 1:00 pm with limited spots.
 This space is designed for caregivers to bring their children to engage in STEM activities and toys without any planning.
 They have a wide selection of toys and are continually adding to their collection.

 Schedule time during its open hours and let your children socialize in a structured environment with project-based learning that feels like play.
 For more information, please visit their website.

 Phone Number: (415) 970-8061

 The Auditorium in the Upper Noe Recreation Center provides a play area for young children.
 It is a top-rated destination for local children.
-The indoor play space is open to daily free play during designated times, a variety of classes such as Baby and Me for mothers and babies ages one to three, and Karate Kidz for “little kickers” ages five to six.
-This room has dedicated drop-in Auditorium Free Play hours for small children at no cost and no commitment.
+The indoor play space is open to daily free play during designated times, various classes such as Baby and Me for mothers and babies ages one to three and Karate Kidz for “little kickers” ages five to six.
+This room has dedicated drop-in Auditorium Free Play hours for small children at no cost or commitment.

 1096 South Van Ness Ave., San Francisco, CA 94110